SudhanshuBlaze/Padhayi.ai/README.md

 ### Installing Dependencies

-- cd to the Padhayi.ai directory on your local computer
+- cd to the 'Padhayi.ai' directory on your local computer
 - run the below commands to install all the required dependencies

 ```bash